Child Advocacy and Policy M.A. - Online

 - Prevention and community organizations

 - Court appointed special advocates (CASA)

 - Domestic violence programs

 - Supervised visitation programs

-Currently, our online programs are available to students in New Jersey, New York, Georgia, Texas, Idaho, Utah and North Dakota.
+Currently, our online programs are available to students in Georgia, Idaho, New Jersey, New York, North Dakota, Texas, Utah, and Washington State.